bieriluk/cma_project_proposal_group13/Readme.md

 ## Research Questions  <!--(50-60 words)-->
-1. Can Transport Mode Detection for the pooled POSMO tracking data be improved using (a) the stepwise procedure described in Sadeghian et al (2022) and with (b) public transport timetables
+1. Can Transport Mode Detection for the pooled POSMO tracking data be improved using (a) the stepwise procedure described in Sadeghian et al (2022) and with (b) public transport timetables?
-2. How reliable is the public transport around Wädenswil according to the timetables?
+2. Is it possible to accurately assess the punctuality of public transport using the data provided by POSMO?

 ## Results / products
 <!-- What do you expect, anticipate? -->
+Posmo is a relativly new application for tracking the movement of people.
+The tracking is carried out with GPS, which is known for the variable precision.
+It may lead to wrong conclusion and the differentiation of public transport methods could be difficult to define.
+In order to allow the time to capture the reliability and the correct punctuality, the maximum deviation must be defined.

 ## Data